 The Galleries have also presented a number of major group exhibitions featuring the work of women artists including: Guerrilla Girls Talk Back: A Retrospective: 1985–1991 (1993); The Philadelphia Ten: A Women's Artist Group 1917–1945 (1998); Painted Faces: Mary Cassatt, Karen Kilimnik, Alice Neel (2002); Gloria: Another Look at Feminist Art of the 1970s (2003); Women to Watch: Photography in Philadelphia (2007) and IN REPOSE: Images of Women by Women from the Collection of Dennis and Debra Scholl (2008).

 The Galleries at Moore receives generous support from Moore College of Art & Design and the Friends of The Galleries at Moore.
 The Galleries also receive state arts funding support through a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
 Support also provided in part by the Philadelphia Cultural Fund.
-Additional program support comes from the U.S. Institute of Museum and Library Services, the John S. and James L. Knight Foundation, the Thomas Skelton Harrison Foundation, the Dolfinger-McMahon Foundation, The Elsie Lee Garthwaite Memorial Foundation, the Hamilton Family Foundation, and The Barra Foundation.
+Additional program support comes from the U.S. Institute of Museum and Library Services, The Pew Center for Arts & Heritage, the John S. and James L. Knight Foundation, the Thomas Skelton Harrison Foundation, the Dolfinger-McMahon Foundation, The Elsie Lee Garthwaite Memorial Foundation, the Hamilton Family Foundation, and The Barra Foundation.